Born: January 8, 1792, Medfield, MA.

 Mason’s influence on church music extended far beyond his compositions.
 He became a fervent advocate for congregational singing, believing that active participation in worship through song could deepen one’s connection to faith.
 This conviction led to a dramatic shift in his approach to church music.

 In 1853, Mason accepted the position of music director at the Fifth Avenue Presbyterian Church in New York City.
 In a bold move that shocked many, he immediately disbanded the church’s choir and orchestra, replacing them with a single organ.
 His son, William, took on the role of organist.
-Over the next seven years, Mason worked tirelessly to develop the congregation’s singing abilities.
-His efforts paid off spectacularly – by the end of his tenure, the church was renowned for having the finest congregational singing in the city.
+This decision was heavily influenced by his European tour in 1852, during which he developed a great enthusiasm for congregational singing, especially that of German churches such as the Nikolaikirche in Leipzig and the Kreuzkirche in Dresden.

 Mason’s dedication to congregational singing was further evident in his 1859 publication, “Sabbath Hymn and Tune Book,” co-authored with Edwards A. Parks and Austin Phelps.
 This work, perhaps more than any other, had a lasting impact on American church music.
 It reflected Mason’s evolving views on congregational participation.
 Where he once believed congregations were reluctant to sing, he now vigorously promoted their involvement, eliminating all professional musicians save the organist.